Summary

 After returning home from the military, Auchincloss ran for Newton city council on a platform of full-day kindergarten and expanded pre-K offerings.[18]
 He was elected in 2015, defeating the incumbent councilor.[19]
 He was reelected to the Newton city council in 2017 and 2019.[20][21]
 He chaired the transportation and public safety committee.[22]
 In office, he supported progressive immigration and housing policies, sustainable transportation and co-docketed the successful Sanctuary city ordinance.[23][24]

-When the Newton city council debated a pay raise for elected officials, Auchincloss voted no.[24]
+When the Newton city council debated a pay raise for elected officials, Auchincloss voted no.[25] Auchincloss was the first elected official to endorse Ruthanne Fuller for mayor of Newton.[26]

 Business